awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managed-instances-advanced-reverting.md

    There is no output if the command succeeds\.

-1. Run the following command 30 minutes later to view the settings for managed instances in the current AWS account and Region\.
+1. Run the following command 30 minutes later to view the settings for managed instances in the current Amazon Web Services account and AWS Region\.

 ------
 #### [ Linux & macOS ]